TSP integrality gap via 2-edge-connected multisubgraph problem under coincident IP optima: Main result

 \begin{remark}[algorithms producing multisubgraphs] The transfer principle requires that the 2ECM approximation algorithm outputs a Hamiltonian cycle for the guarantee to transfer directly to TSP.
 Although 2ECM algorithms may produce 2EC multisubgraphs, they still provide important bounds on the TSP integrality gap.
 Specifically, a) if an algorithm achieves an $\alpha$-approximation for 2ECM and the optimal 2ECM-IP solution is a Hamiltonian cycle with cost equal to $\mathrm{OPT}_{\mathrm{TSP-IP}}$, then the TSP integrality gap is at most $\alpha$, and b) the algorithm demonstrates that solutions of cost at most $\alpha \cdot \mathrm{OPT}_{\mathrm{2ECM-LP}}=\alpha \cdot \mathrm{OPT}_{\mathrm{TSP-LP}}$ exist, establishing the integrality gap bound. \end{remark}

-Our transfer principle (\Cref{prop:transfer}) and cut-margin uniqueness (\Cref{theo:cut_margin}) are stated for instances whose $\mathrm{2ECM\text{-}IP}$ optimum is a unique Hamiltonian cycle.
-For completeness, we also record a value-level transfer that does not require uniqueness (\Cref{prop:transfer-nonunique}).
+Our transfer principle (Proposition~\ref{prop:transfer}) and cut-margin stability (\Cref{theo:cut_margin}) are stated for instances whose $\mathrm{2ECM\text{-}IP}$ optimum is a unique Hamiltonian cycle.
+For completeness, we also record a value-level transfer that does not require uniqueness (Proposition~\ref{prop:transfer-nonunique}).

 \begin{proposition}[transfer without uniqueness] Suppose $G$ is a complete graph with metric costs $c$.
 If there exists an optimal solution to $\mathrm{2ECM\text{-}IP}$ that is a Hamiltonian cycle (not necessarily unique), then: \begin{enumerate} \item $\mathrm{OPT}_{\mathrm{TSP-IP}} \;=\; \mathrm{OPT}_{\mathrm{2ECM-IP}}$. \item For any $\alpha \ge 1$, any $\alpha$-approximation algorithm for $\mathrm{2ECM}$ that outputs a Hamiltonian cycle yields an $\alpha$-approximation for $\mathrm{TSP}$. \end{enumerate} \end{proposition}